Basics of Synchronous Motors

 It plays a critical role in a synchronous motor.
 It provides support to the rotor shaft to maintain its position and allows it to rotate freely.
 There are 3 types of bearings such as sleeve bearings, roller bearings, and ball bearings.

 Sleeve bearings made up of bronze allow smooth rotation of the rotor by providing low friction.
 Roller bearings use cylindrical and tapper rollers to reduce friction and handle high radial loads.
-Ball bearing uses balls to minimize friction.
+Ball bearing uses balls to minimise friction.

 They are efficient in handling the axial loads.
 Bearings need timely inspection to avoid wear and tear, maintenance, and potential failures to improve the efficiency of the motor.